 One conclusion that appears consistently is that building a story into the messaging works well.
 Donors want to know specifically what a gift is going to do for their alma mater.
 This phenomenon is especially true with younger generations who expect greater transparency.

 Takeaway: Your analytics team can locate patterns that will help you build the most relevant stories for your constituents.
-By targeting specific areas of interest, you can more rapidly engage individuals who have shown an affinity for specific topical areas of your mission.
+By targeting specific areas of interest or location, you can more rapidly engage individuals who have shown an affinity for specific topical areas of your mission.

-#3 Engage Future Alumni While They’re Still Students
+#3 Engage Future Donors While They’re Still Students

 Students are the lifeblood of any university; There’s no better time to capture that bond than while they’re still students.
 The advancement office can plant the seeds for future giving in many ways.
 For example, the institutional connection is amplified when scholarship students connect with the donor of their scholarship funds.
 Both sides make a meaningful human connection and the memory will last for years.

 Engaging future alumni may also consist of forming partnerships with offices on campus that students commonly frequent.
 Aligning with the career center, for example, could show students how alumni giving plays a crucial role in their own future success.
 Aligning with the student activities office allows the advancement office to show a connection between the production of high-quality student events and the alumni donations that make such events possible.
 There are countless opportunities to turn routine interactions with the university into subtle encouragement of future support.

 It can take some creative thinking and commitment to build strategic partnerships, but connecting with students earlier rather than later sets a strong foundation for your institution’s future.

 Takeaway: From the time students enter the university setting, the advancement office has an opportunity to build connections that will last a lifetime.
 Armed with tools to manage your pipeline across departments and teams, you are better equipped than ever to connect students with communications and touchpoints that can be viewed and analyzed in future years.